 Since the NFL-AFL merger in 1970, there have been 22 field goals over 60 yards.
 Some kickers have even flirted with the record recently, including Graham Gano’s 63-yard game-winning kick against the New York Giants in 2018 and Brett Maher’s 63-yarder against the Philadelphia Eagles in 2019.

 Maher also added two more 62-yard field goals against the Eagles and New York Jets.
 In 2020, Jason Myers set a Seattle Seahawks record by drilling a 61-yarder.

 Here is the full list of the longest NFL field goals of all time with assistance from the Pro Football Hall of Fame:

 63 Yards: Tom Dempsey (New Orleans Saints, 1970), Jason Elam (Denver Broncos, 1998), Sebastian Janikowski (Oakland Raiders, 2011), David Akers (San Francisco 49ers, 2012), Graham Gano (Carolina Panthers, 2018), Brett Maher (Dallas Cowboys, 2019)

 Touchdowns are cool, but so are long field goals.
-Teams like the Detroit Lions, Green Bay Packers, Buffalo Bills, Minnesota Vikings, Cincinnati Bengals, Indianapolis Colts, and Seattle Seahawks, among others, have all been on the wrong side of history, too.
+Teams like the Detroit Lions, Green Bay Packers, Buffalo Bills, Minnesota Vikings, Cincinnati Bengals, Indianapolis Colts, Atlanta Falcons, Houston Texans, Jacksonville Jaguars, Los Angeles Chargers, Los Angeles Rams, New England Patriots and Seattle Seahawks, among others, have all been on the wrong side of history, too.

-It’s only a matter of time before the record is broken during the NFL season.
-Brandon McManus wants to be the guy.
-Watch it be a rookie or something outrageous during the COVID-19 outbreak, though.
+It was only a matter of time before the record was broken during the NFL season.
+Brandon McManus wanted to be the guy, but Tucker showed everyone why he’s the greatest.